 Essential Fish Habitat.
 EFH has been designated within the U.S. EEZ offshore of the entire U.S. Coast.
 These offshore areas provide important habitat for numerous fish and invertebrate species and are ecologically and economically important.
 The number of fish species and life stages with designated EFH in this area is quite extensive and is detailed in several DoD training and testing documents (DON and U.S. Army 2022, DON 2009b, DON 2018a, DON 2018b, DON 2020a, U.S. Army 2021).
-Given the limited potential for the Proposed Action to affect EFH, EFH in the ROI is only briefly summarized in this section.
+Given the limited potential for the Proposed Action to affect EFH (see Section 4.2.1.2), EFH in the ROI is only briefly summarized in this section.